arihantverma/arihantverma.com/posts/personal-essays/published/2021/4-dec/about-strange-thing-about-love.md

 > When you want love, that want itself is turning or delaying love from manifesting. **So all that you need to do is to let go and relax.
 You will see your nature is love**.
 Love is always there.
 It will manifest when it should.
 Like the ☀️ is always there but it comes at its own time.
 In the same way, all the beautiful feelings in your life are there with you all the time.
 You can’t forcefully manifest them <br /> <br /> They will manifest at different times in life.
 And that’s why be more relaxed and take them as they come.
 You ARE Love.
 You cannot make an effort to love, either yourself or anybody.
 You simply have to relax and realise that you are love. **Love is the shadow of the Self.
 The bigger the Self, the bigger the shadow, and the bigger the love.
 When the love is cast over the entire creation, then you are the Big Self.
 That is Lordship.
 When Lordship dawns on the Self, there is a perennial celebration.**

 Meditation ( Sahaj Samādhi ) and Sudarshan Kriya have been the tools using which I've been able to relax and let go.
 In that constant state of heightened awareness yet deep relaxation, the fact that our very nature is love dawns unexplained irrevocably.
-One experienced the _Self_ that is mentioned above.
+One experiences the _Self_ that is mentioned above.
 I've seen couples married and otherwise practicing both, and work towards one common goal, while acting on their own individual goals, happy like the song, for years.

 Once that deep love is experienced as _Self_ we turn amateurs on the subject of ourselves, asking the most fundamental questions like: **_'Who am I?'_**, but with a sense of sincere enquiry and wild celebratory wonder.
-The avenues previously even not thought of, talents, manifest outside of the made identities before.
+The avenues previously even not thought of, talents, events, manifest outside of the made identities before.
 So in a way, the experience of love can help us surrender and then act.

 ---

 # Okay?
 That's it?
 Are we done yet?

 Yes, we are done, phew!
-I'll keep refining the expression of what I've written overtime of course yes.
-You would be able to see when the latest revision was made by the date at the start of the article.
+I'll keep refining the expression of what I've written overtime of course.
+You would be able to see when the latest revision was made by the date at the start of the post.

 # So what about you?

 Your turn!
-[Tell me][4], what is **_The Strange Thing About Love_**?
+[Tell me][4], what is **_The Strange Thing About Love_** for you?
 Also if you'd like to learn more about or experience Sudarshan Kriya [hit me up][4] :)

 [1]: https://www.freepressjournal.in/spirituality/guiding-light-by-sri-sri-ravi-shankar-you-are-love-2
 [2]: https://www.poetryfoundation.org/poetrymagazine/poems/56173/once-i